tilllit/SingleImageSuperResolution/README.md

   - The **LOWER** the MSE, the better the image. <br /><br />

 - **Laplace-Algorithm** for Sharpness / blurriness <br />
-  The laplacian algorithm can be used as a metric for blurrinness in an image, with higher values beeing less blurry. <br />
+  The laplacian algorithm can be used as a metric for blurriness in an image, with higher values beeing less blurry. <br />

   - The **HIGHER** the Sharpness, the better the image.
 <br />